bufbuild/bufstream-demo/README.md

 to conform to a pre-determined schema, pass semantic validation, and even redact sensitive information on the fly.

-We'll demonstrte this functionality using the Buf Schema Registry, but Bufstream also works with any registry that implements Confluent's REST API.
+We'll demonstrate this functionality using the Buf Schema Registry, but Bufstream also works with any registry that implements Confluent's REST API.

 1. Uncomment the `data_enforcement` block in [`config/bufstream.yaml`](config/bufstream.yaml).